Leadership is probably one of the most written about skills in business today.

 The problem was that no one wanted to make the call.

-Solution – If you want them to talk to you be nice on the phone.
+If you want your team to talk to you, be nice on the phone too.

 Habit 8 – Talking too much

-One of my personal pet hates is when I’m standing to present to my boss and he constantly interrupts and talks over the points I want to and am about to make.
-I’ve often left a meeting or presentation feeling undervalued and disrespected where it felt clear that it was only what my boss had to say that was important.
+One of my personal pet hates is when I’m presenting to my boss and he constantly interrupts and talks over the points I want to and am about to make.
+I’ve often left a meeting or presentation feeling undervalued and disrespected.
+The constant interuptions made it clear that it was only what my boss had to say that was important.

 ‘Think outside the box’